stakewise/stakewise-docs/docs/contracts/api/keeper/KeeperRewards.md

 **Inherits:** [KeeperOracles →](./KeeperOracles), IKeeperRewards

-Defines the functionality for updating Vaults' and OsToken rewards
+Defines the functionality for updating Vaults' and OsToken rewards.

 ## Structs